Last updated: July 2022

 Also, most insurance policies follow you from state to state.
 Although most states have different minimum requirements have different minimum requirements for auto insurance, if that fender bender occurs when you're on a road trip you will still be covered in the event of an car accident.

 What about a teen driver?

 Depending on where you live, your state may not require a driver with a learner's permit to be individually covered.
-According to DMV.org, some car insurance companies will extend the parents’ policy to include the permitted teen.
+And some car insurance companies will extend the parents’ policy to include the permitted teen.
 When your teen is ready for their learner's permit, call your insurance company and ask about their policy for a household driver with a learner's permit.
 You never know unless you ask!

 What if a friend or visiting relative is driving my car?

 Now, what if a driver not on your policy has an accident while driving your car?
 Assuming that your friend is not specifically excluded on your auto policy and no other exclusions apply, when a friend borrows your car he or she would be covered under your auto insurance policy for most coverages.
 If your friend has his own auto insurance policy, that may also cover damages if they exceed your limits of liability.
 Your friend’s policy would also be the primary policy for coverages such as personal injury protection (PIP).

 Even if you have comprehensive and collision, you’ll still have to pay your deductible amount before your insurance company will begin to pay for damages to your vehicle after a car accident.
 Typical deductibles range between $100 and $1,500.
 If your friend wrecks your car, you might want them to help out with this cost!

 If you know that a friend or family member will be borrowing your car when they visit, your best option is to call your insurance provider and ask about the kind of coverage your policy provides when you permit another person to drive your car.

 Typically, your car insurance policy extends to anyone occupying the vehicle.
 This includes passengers or people in, upon, getting in, on or out of your vehicle.